Predictia/AQUA/docs/sphinx/source/installation.rst

 Please refer to the :ref:`container` section for more information on how to deploy and how to use the AQUA container.

 .. note ::
-    If you're working on the LUMI cluster, an AQUA container is already available and can be used to run AQUA.
+    If you're working on LUMI HPC, a compact script is available to load the AQUA container, mounting the necessary folders and creating the necessary environment variables.
-    Please refer to the :ref:`container` section for tools specifically developed for LUMI.
+    Please refer to the :ref:`container` section.